 Henry began working in the role during the surge of the COVID-19 delta variant in July 2021 and unique economic conditions affecting the automotive industry have followed.
-In addition to technological innovation driving wage growth, supply chain issues affecting the availability of new vehicles, higher fuel prices and increased travel expenses are also fueling demand for workers in the industry.
+In addition to technological

+SCOTT HENRY MCC automotive outreach specialist innovation driving wage growth, supply chain issues affecting the availability of new vehicles, higher fuel prices and increased travel expenses are also fueling demand for workers in the industry.